pyladies/global-organizing/process/slack_new_member_welcome.md

 \#pyladies-support

-\#africa

 \#help-me

+Check if your city or region has a channel by searching for your city name or your regional name in the Slack Channels!
+For example: `#africa` and `#nyc`

-If you are a PyLadies Organizer kindly do well to ask to be added to the private **organizer's** channel.
+If you are a PyLadies Organizer, ask to be added to the private **organizers** channel.

 PyLadies aims to provide a friendly support network for our self-identifying members & help build a bridge to the larger Python world.